Oegema / Bledsoe | Old Age in Ancient Judaism, Early Christianity, and Their Contexts | Buch | 978-1-032-66504-7 | www.sack.de

 ISBN: 978-1-032-66504-7

-The collection of essays in this volume explores the significance of old age for Jews and Christians as well as Greeks and Romans in antiquity.
+The collection of chapters in this volume explores the significance of old age for Jews and Christians as well as Greeks and Romans in antiquity.

-The volume is of interest for students and scholars of religion, particular those working on Jews, Christians, Greeks, and Romans in the ancient Mediterranean, as well as scholars in classical studies and ancient history.
+This volume is of interest for students and scholars of religion, particularly for those working on Jews, Christians, Greeks, and Romans in the ancient Mediterranean, as well as scholars in classical studies and ancient history.
 It is also a valuable resource for gerontologists who wish to explore the historical background of present-day notions of old age.

 Oegema / Bledsoe Old Age in Ancient Judaism, Early Christianity, and Their Contexts jetzt bestellen!